thexmanxyz/network-share-reconnecter/README.md

   * `netUsePersistent` - should *net use* create a persistent share **(yes/no)**

 ## Features
-* automatic reconnection of network drives and shares on logon or unlock of the workstation
+* Automatic reconnection of network drives and shares on logon or unlock of the workstation.
-* stealth script execution (operates without exposing any prompts or windows - except when debug is enabled :P)
+* Stealth script execution (operates without exposing any prompts or windows - except when debug is enabled :P).
-* self determines server and share availability and accessability
+* Self determines server and share availability and accessability.
-* variable and flexible configuration of polling, timeouts and fallback handling
+* Variable and flexible configuration of polling, timeouts and fallback handling.
-* configuration of multiple servers together with their shares
+* Configuration of multiple servers together with their shares.
-* fast ICMP ping checks and adaptive intensity
+* Fast ICMP ping checks and adaptive intensity.
-* scheduling task included (`.xml`) for easy import
+* Scheduling task included (`.xml`) for easy import.

 ## Future Tasks
 * net use analyze to better handle failure states